 4BE2016-10-22 04:00:0037.1044338.046721.00.00.00.00.00.01.00.0

-To produce forecasts we also have to add the future values of the exogenous variables.
+To produce forecasts with future exogenous variables we have to add the future values of the exogenous variables.
 Let’s read this dataset.
 In this case, we want to predict 24 steps ahead, therefore each unique_id will have 24 observations.

 future_ex_vars_df = pd.read_csv('https://raw.githubusercontent.com/Nixtla/transfer-learning-time-series/main/datasets/electricity-short-future-ex-vars.csv')